 New Book Releases / Summer 2020

-If you want to signal a recent or forthcoming film publication for the next roundup in fall, please contact Ruben Demasure.
+If you would like to alert us to a recent or forthcoming film publication for the next round-up in winter, please contact us here.
+For notes on more books, see David Hudson’s monthly roundup at Criterion’s The Daily.

 Let's start off with the regular round of new monographs on individual filmmakers.
 Two books we’re especially looking forward to will by published by De l’incidence éditeur in October and November, respectively.
 Almost three years after the first part, the long-awaited second volume of Les Variations Hong Sang-soo appears.
 Vol. 2 is a collection of conversations with Hong’s technicians, collaborators, actors, producers and friends, focusing on the filmmaker at work.
 It also contains some of Hong’s working documents that have never been published before.
 You’ll be able to order the publication on the website of the publisher.
 Originally part of the first volume, Jacques Aumont’s text ‘Idioties : une poétique du réel’ has been translated into English in Sabzian’s dossier on Hong Sang-soo, assembling for the first time a number of newly-translated essays and interviews.